Nizarel/DevOps_DevSecOps/Scenarios/Workflow/README.md

 ### Parallel Flow

-If you don't need to execute the serially, you can use the parrllel flow.
+If you don't need to execute the tasks serially, you can use the parrllel flow.
 This can greatly reduce execution time to 5-7 minutes.

 ### Hybrid Flow